Camilotk/Camilotk/README.md

 - **Continuous Learning:** Dedicated to staying at the forefront of technology trends and enhancing my skills through ongoing education and practical application.

 ## Some projects
+- [Learn4Elixir](https://github.com/Universidade-Livre/Learn4Elixir): Tutorial of functional programming and Elixir written in partnership with [adolfont](https://github.com/adolfont) for the hacktoberfest 2023.
+The lessons are built in Livebooks (Notebooks), the project was inspired in [Learn4Haskell](https://github.com/kowainik/learn4haskell) from [kowainik](https://github.com/kowainik).
 - [Cyrilic](https://camilotk.github.io/cirilico/): A project I did in the first class of Russian language in 2020 for help any portuguese speaker to learn Russian alphabet sounds and letters.